Creating Analyses and Building Dashboards

 b.
 Deselect the check box for Use measure name as graph title and enter Regional Revenue in the Title text box.

 c.
-Click the Format Title icon for Graph Title.
+Click the Format Title icon Show Screenshot for Step for Graph Title.

 The "Font Format: Title" dialog box appears.
 You use this dialog box to specify how titles, legend labels, and so on are handled (such as truncated automatically) and to specify font properties.
 Click Cancel.